abraunegg/onedrive/docs/USAGE.md

 ```
 To re-authorise the client, follow the steps below:
 1. If running the client as a service (init.d or systemd), stop the service
-2. Run the command `onedrive --logout`.
-This will clean up the previous authorisation, and will prompt you to re-authorise as per initial configuration.
+2. Run the command `onedrive --reauth`.
+This will clean up the previous authorisation, and will prompt you to re-authorise the client as per initial configuration.
 3. Restart the client if running as a service or perform a manual sync

 The application will now sync with OneDrive with the new credentials.